-A friend sent me a Facebook message that she had not heard me whining in awhile and hoped that meant I was doing better.
+A friend sent me a Facebook message that she had not heard me whining about chemo in awhile and hoped that meant I was doing better.
 Well, at first I found it difficult to believe she had said that, then, in her defense, I realized it does sound like whining to those who have never been through Chemotherapy.
 But I am utterly and totally convinced that it is not possible to complete Chemotherapy without complaint.
 But first I had to look up the definition of “whining” which is “to complain or protest in a childish fashion.”

 I think we need a different word besides whining.
 If torture is being inflicted on a POW, if they cry out in pain, do you call it whining?
 If a hostage is injected with poisons and they complain as they don’t know if they will live or die, do you call it whining.
 I think not.
 The pink ribbons have really lessened the battle that goes on by Breast Cancer patients.
 Pink denotes a comfortable warm and fuzzy feeling, and a ribbon is such a nice thing that you wrap on presents.
 How can there possibly be a battle to fight with all that pink?